ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 * Compare Exchange can be used to reserve a shared resource **inside a single cluster**.
   [Compare-Exchange items are not replicated to other clusters](../../../client-api/operations/compare-exchange/overview#why-compare-exchange-items-are-not-replicated-to-external-clusters) because each cluster should be solely responsible for the documents created by it.
-   * To reserve a resource in a globally distributed system, see [Example III](../../../client-api/operations/compare-exchange/overview#example-iii---ensuring-unique-values-with-reference-documents).
+   * To reserve a resource in a multi-clustered distributed system, see [Example III](../../../client-api/operations/compare-exchange/overview#example-iii---ensuring-unique-values-with-reference-documents).

 {NOTE/}